I Spit on Your Grave 2: Plot

 Ana discovers the burglary, but Katie pushes her into the sewers and binds her to watch Georgy die.
-Ivan realizes that Katie has escaped; she captures him, ties him to a table and tortures him by crushing his testicles until it bursts out violently.
+Ivan realizes that Katie has escaped; she captures him, ties him to a table and tortures him by crushing his testicles until they rupture.
 Kiril hears Ivan and Ana's screams and follows them to the sewers.
-During the torture, Ivan reveals that Ana is his stepmother, who herself was raped by her future husband, Ivan's father while Nikolay and Georgy were products of Ana's rapes.
-Katie understands Ana's sadistic nature and begins to torture Ana and Ivan, but at that moment Kiril arrives and holds his gun up to Katie.
-Ivan grabs and begins to strangle Katie, but Kiril shoots Ivan in the head, allowing Katie to escape.
+During the torture, Ivan reveals that Ana is his stepmother, who herself was raped by her future husband, Ivan's father, while Nikolay and Georgy were products of Ana's rapes.
+Katie understands Ana's sadistic nature and begins to torture Ana and Ivan, but at that moment, Kiril arrives and holds Katie at gunpoint.
+Ivan grabs and begins to strangle Katie, but Kiril kills Ivan, allowing Katie to escape, apologizing for failing her.
 As Ana, the sole survivor, is arrested by Kiril for her part in her family's crimes, Katie leaves and takes refuge at the U.S. Embassy.